BlueBrain/NeuroMorphoVis/docs/user/modules/gui/mesh-reconstruction.md

 ### Tessellation

+This option gives control over the tesseleation level of the mesh allowing the end user to create high quality meshes for close up renderings and small-sized meshes to maximize the number of meshes you can load in a rendering context.

 ### Colors & Materials

 #### Homogeneous Color
+If the Homogeneous Color checkbox is selected, a single color will be applied to the entire mesh.
+Otherwise, the user can control the color of each component of the mesh.

 + __Soma Color__: The color of the soma mesh.
 + __Axon Color__: The color of the axon mesh.